jbanaszczyk/pms5003/README.md

 * PMS5003 Pin 1 (black): VCC +5V
 * PMS5003 Pin 2 (brown): GND

-**Important**: pms5003 uses 3.3V logic.
+**Important**: PMS5003 sensor uses 3.3V logic.
 Use converters if required or make sure your Arduino board uses 3.3V logic too.
 * PMS5003 Pin 4 (blue): Arduino pin 9 (there is no choice, it is forced by AltSerial)
 * PMS5003 Pin 5 (green): Arduino pin 8 (there is no choice, it is forced by AltSerial)
 * Optional